Distracted Driving Car Accident Attorneys in Louisiana

 Texting and Driving Laws in Louisiana

-Louisiana’s distracted driving laws have been written with three types of drivers in mind: those under the age of 18, those with learner’s and intermediate licenses, and all drivers.
+Louisiana’s texting and driving laws have been written with three types of drivers in mind: those under the age of 18, those with learner’s and intermediate licenses, and all drivers.
 The restrictions and regulations applying to each group are outlined below.

 Distracted Driving Restrictions Applying to All Louisiana Drivers